OpenSlides/OpenSlides/.github/ISSUE_TEMPLATE/bug_report.md

 - Browser-Version: [e.g. 22]

 **Additional context**
-Add any other information to comprehend your problem
+Add any other information to comprehend your problem.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.